kylecoding1/node-js/README.md

 To install this project, clone the repository from GitHub: git clone https://github.com/kylecoding1/node-js.git

 ## Usage
-To use this project, navigate to the project directory and run the main script using Node.js: cd node.js-homework node index.js
+To use this project, navigate to the project directory and run the main script using Node.js: node index.js
 This will execute the code and display the output in the console.